I’ve taken the time to list out the best apps to teach kids to count money, including coin identification apps, free counting money games, and more.

 Let’s get into some of the best count money apps your kids can play to learn counting while in the car, at home, or anywhere else!

 Tip: I’m really into your child physically handling money.
 SO, if they’re using these apps at home, break out your change jar and have them count out the amounts to correspond with what they’re doing on the screen, or to identify the coins in real life that they’re using with the app.
 It’ll help connect virtual with reality!
+Here’s more info on teaching preschoolers about money, and how to teach kids about money.

 #1: Coin Identifier by Picture App – Coin Identification